arthurfurlan/digx/README.md

 # digx
-Bash wrapper of dig command to make it easier to resolve website hosts and its associated reverse addresses
+Digx is command line script used as a smarter wrapper to "dig" command that uses the same syntax of the original command but automatically does additional DNS queries in order to save time and give a more contextual answer.

 ## Usage